 How to install Fedora 26 in 10 easy steps

-Fedora 26 is the first release of 2017 of the developers’ favourite operating system.
+Fedora 26 is the first release of 2017 of the developers’ favorite operating system.
 Packing cutting-edge features and pushing forward the whole Linux ecosystem here comes Fedora 26 and how to install it!

 How to install Fedora 26